davtango/Baccarat-Engine/README.md

 # Baccarat-Engine

 ## Briefing
 Baccarat game implemented in SystemVerilog on a Cyclone V FPGA.
 Designed by David Tang and Hemat Wander.
 The version of Baccarat played is Punto Banco.
+Included in this repo are files for synthesis and testbench files for the engine's implementation.

+## Remarks
+While this project is pretty simple, the testbenching was quite rigorous! tb_statemachine.sv written by DT checks for correct state transitions and state outputs under several cases in the rules section.

 ## Rules
 ```